Momentum-Team-8/drf-choose-your-own-adventure-smilewendy7/README.md

 ```

 If you want to use another directory for your project directory, replace `project` above with the name of your directory.

+Questions & Plans:
+    1) where to add user login log out??